angelamariaabraham/bookrec/README.md

 ##  Data Processing Pipeline

-The repository includes a full suite of Python utilities used for dataset preparation:

 | Script | Purpose |
 |--------|---------|
 | `analyze_dataset.py` | Exploratory analysis of the raw book dataset |